-Authors and self-publishing businesses are increasingly enlisting the help and expertise of professionals to improve production quality and marketing efforts.
-Technology isn’t just altering how we consume content; it’s changing our expectations on quality.
+Authors and self-publishing businesses are increasingly enlisting professionals’ help and expertise to improve production quality and marketing efforts.
+Technology isn’t just altering ; it’s changing our expectations on quality.

 2. Continuous Marketing

 In the recent past, a book could climb to the bestseller list with minimal initial marketing.
 Not any more.
-Organic growth is currently a challenge for most self-publishing businesses hence the need for a continuous and multifaceted marketing strategy.
+Organic growth is currently a challenge for most self-publishing businesses, creating a continuous and multifaceted marketing strategy.

 Authors and self-publishers must embrace new marketing channels to remain visible in the midst of a barrage of new releases.
-Savvy book publishers like Ryan Nivakoff are using blogging to reach a wider audience.
-Other potential marketing channels include social media, book review platforms etc.
+Savvy are using blogging to reach a wider audience.
+Other potential marketing channels include social media, book review platforms, etc.

 3. The Shrinking Book

 Our attention spans keep on shrinking.
-Readers are being lured away from reading by gaming apps, social media or even streaming services like Netflix.
+Readers are lured away from reading by gaming apps, social media, or even streaming services like Netflix.
 The short attention span means that the reader wants to get to the last page faster and focus on something else.

-The last few years have seen the publishing of shorter books – roughly 200 pages or about 50,000 words.
+The last few years have seen shorter books publishing – roughly 200 pages or about 50,000 words.
 Larger books can be split into a series to accommodate this changing reality.

 4. The Rise of the Audiobook

 More people are gravitating towards audiobooks, perhaps during their commute or downtime.
 Audiobook consumption has seen steady growth rising from 14% in 2016 to over 18%.
-Publishers like HarperCollins reported an increase in revenue from digital audio which accounted for 25% of digital income in the first quarter of 2018.
+Publishers like HarperCollins reported an increase in digital audio revenue, which accounted for.

 Audiobooks may prove an exception to the decline in leisure reading and a counter to the shrinking attention span.
 Self-publishing businesses need to plug into this growing segment to boost both readership and revenues.